mantrajsframework/mantrad/docs/05-component-assets.md

 # Component assets

-Mantra framework intends to split the functionality of a complex and scalable application in several and small Mantra components.
+Mantra intends to split the functionality of a complex and scalable application in several and small Mantra components.

 To do that, some specific assets and functionality has their own space in the component that the framework will *glue* in during the run time of the application.